Portland and PSU

 While you're out, you might want to explore Portland's system of trails and parks.
 The 40-Mile Loop connects the regions parks and natural areas via walking and biking trails.
 Forest Park is one of the nation's largest urban forest reserves, with more than 80 miles of hiking trails located on hillsides overlooking the Willamette River.
 Visit Portland Parks & Rec for park maps and picnic areas, and check out the fantastic views from Powell Butte Nature Park and Kelly Point Park.
 Portland is called the "City of Roses" because the climate is ideal for cultivating roses.
 It is home to three outstanding public rose gardens, including the International Rose Test Garden.

 Powell's City of Books, located in the heart of the city, is the largest bookstore west of the Mississippi River.
 Nike's headquarters are located in the Portland metropolitan area, including Nike Portland, their flagship retail outlet in downtown Portland.
 Pioneer Courthouse Square, located in the center of downtown, is modeled after the famous Campo in Siena, Italy, and is known as "Portland's Living Room."
 Its a great place to have lunch, people watch, and check out a movie on summer evenings.
-See the Flicks on the Bricks schedule for 2013 movie times.
-Other visitor atrractions include the Oregon Zoo, Alberta Arts District, the Mississippi Street Fair, and the Portland Farmers Market.
+Other visitor atrractions include the Oregon Zoo, Alberta Arts District, and the Portland Farmers Market.

 PORTLAND STATE UNIVERSITY